Fujifilm XP130 vs Nikon Z6 II

 It is notable that the Z6 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The XP130 does not feature such a mic input.

 The Z6 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the XP130 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XP130 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XP130 was succeeded by the Fujifilm XP140.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the XP130 and Z6 II can be found, respectively, in the Fujifilm XP130 Manual (free pdf) or the online Nikon Z6 II Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm XP130 or the Nikon Z6 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.